-This article is a little different than most of the “52 reasons articles” because it includes tips and Viking Cruise memories from three of the most important people in my world; my husband, sister, and mother who have each joined me on a Viking River Cruise as well as three bloggers I met while cruising on the Rhine River Christmas Cruise and two additional friends of mine who have sailed with Viking and also happen to be travel writers.
+This article is a little different than most of the “52 reasons articles” because it includes tips and Viking Cruise memories from three of the most important people in my world; my husband, sister, and mother who have each joined me on a Viking River Cruise ship.
+I also reached out to three bloggers I met while cruising on the Rhine River Christmas Cruise and two additional friends of mine who have sailed with Viking who are also travel writers to get their top tips for choosing Viking River Cruises in 2021.

 Some of these friends and family have one Viking Cruise under their belt and some have up to nine cruise experiences with Viking.
 I couldn’t think of a better group of people to share why the Viking experience is so special.